architector1324/vnix/README.md

 - Conceptual:
   - All information is wrapped into messages and it always has owner, protected by cryptography (see note below).
-  - Interact with OS and inside itself is provided by exchanging messages - no programming, no libraries or binaries at all.
+  - Interact with OS and inside itself is provided by exchanging messages - no programming, libraries or binaries at all.
+  - Everything is data, so user creates complex relationship between data instead code.
+It can be called data programming (see [data programming](#data-programming) section).
   - OS see no difference between single machine and compute cluster (see below).

 `Note:` This doesn't mean a lack of anonymity.
 Rather, the owner can always confirm his authorship (see below).